daizoru/node-fakir/README.md

 ### JS

-Of course Coffee and JS inrterfaces are strictly the same, and share the same features:
+Of course Coffee and JS interfaces are strictly the same, and share the same features:

 ```javascript
 var Fakir = require('fakir');